Never Worry About Cell Service Again…

 Globalstar GSP-1700 Satellite Phone Advantages

 I always carry my Globalstar GSP-1700 Handheld Satellite Phone.
 Its reliability gives me great peace of mind.
 Best of all, using my sat phone in an emergency means no uncertainty.
 I can call multiple responders, know who I’ve reached and when they’re coming.
 With my sat phone, I can even give them all the pertinent information they need, and they can even call me back.
 I can also call any family or friends to let them know what’s up.
 What’s more, I can use my live unit to provide my location to first responders or provide additional information regarding an emergency situation.
 And in the rare case when we’re staying overnight at remote outfitter with no land or cell service, I can also call home to confirm we’re okay.

 Globalstar GSP-1700 Satellite Phone Cost

 Not so long ago, a satellite phone was expensive – costly to buy and pricey to operate.
-But my GSP-1700 unit retails at about $500 and plus the cost of a basic plan, with no extra charges if you never use the phone except for urgencies and emergencies.
-And if regular Sea Doo riding buddies share the cost of having a shared Globalstar satellite phone on Sea Doo tours, you’re really looking at peanuts dollar wise, especially compared to the alternative of being totally out of touch and having to ride a long way for help when timing may be critical.
+But my GSP-1700 unit retails at about $500 and plus the cost of a basic plan.
+There are no extra charges if I never use the phone except for urgencies and emergencies.
+And if regular Sea Doo riding buddies share the cost of having a shared Globalstar satellite phone on Sea Doo tours, you’re really looking at peanuts dollar wise.
+Especially compared to the alternative of being totally out of touch and having to ride a long way for help when timing may be critical.
 What’s more, if you’re involved in other powersports, like I am with snowmobiling, you can use your sat phone year round and amortize your cost over other riding seasons.

 Globalstar GSP-1700 Satellite Phone Operation